 A lot of my family’s favorite recipes are born out of necessity, when I’m simply forced to pull something together from whatever I can scavenge in the fridge and pantry when groceries are running low.
 And many of the very best recipes are most simple ones!
 I made homemade pizzas for my kids last week so I had half a jar of sauce left and some turkey pepperoni in my fridge.
-I wasn’t in the mood to do pizza all over again, but I did have a good loaf of bread in the pantry so I came up with these sandwiches.
+I wasn’t in the mood to do pizza all over again, but I did have a good loaf of bread in the pantry so I came up with these Grilled Pizza Sandwiches.
 It’s like a little pizza, smashed between two pieces of buttery garlic bread.
 Paired along side a simple green salad, this is a great (and quick) weeknight meal that both kiddos and grown ups will love.
 I think these would even be great on baguette slices as a party appetizer too!

 Start with a good loaf of rustic style bread.
 The bakery section of the grocery store should have plenty of options, but it’s important for a sandwich like this, you don’t whip out something like Wonder Bread.
 Get something with a little more oomph that will hold up to the fillings and grilling.

 Lightly butter each slice on one side, making sure to cover all the way to the edges.
 You could also brush lightly with olive oil if you prefer.
 (Our garlic oil would be amazing here.)
 Then sprinkle on some garlic bread seasoning.
 If you’ve never tried our homemade seasoning, it takes just seconds to whip up and I swear to you it is better than anything I have ever purchased in a jar.
 (Click here for the Our Best Bites Garlic Bread Seasoning Recipe.)